 Internal medicine/general practitioner

-When experiencing CAD symptoms, you should first talk to your internal medicine doctor or general practitioner.
-Your general practitioner will help you recognize CAD symptoms and will consult with a general cardiologist after he or she lands on a preliminary diagnosis.
-They may then refer you to a more specialized cardiologist for treatment or further assessment.
+If you think you have symptoms of heart disease, you should talk to your internal medicine doctor or general practitioner first.
+They will go over your symptoms and will talk with a general cardiologist after landing on a preliminary diagnosis.
+They may refer you to a more specialized cardiologist for treatment or for tests.

-Your internal medicine doctor or general practitioner will refer you to a cardiologist.
-A cardiologist is a doctor who diagnoses and treats heart diseases.
-A cardiologist will confirm or deny your CAD diagnosis after performing a series of tests, and can work with an interventional cardiologist to determine the best treatment for you.
-Your cardiologist may refer you to the interventional cardiologist or a cardiac surgeon for further testing and a treatment plan.
+Your general practitioner or internal medicine doctor may refer you to a cardiologist.
+A cardiologist is a doctor that specializes in heart diseases.
+You will have some tests.
+The cardiologist will determine whether or not you have coronary heart disease.
+They can work with an interventional cardiologist to find the best treatment for you.
+Your cardiologist may refer you to the interventional cardiologist or a cardiac surgeon for more testing if you have coronary artery disease and to form a treatment plan.

-When deciding what treatment choice is best for you, you will work closely with an interventional cardiologist.
-An interventional cardiologist is a heart doctor who specializes in minimally invasive percutaneous coronary intervention (PCI) procedures like stenting and angioplasty.
-An interventional cardiologist will determine which type of treatment suits you best, and can refer you to a percutaneous coronary intervention (PCI) specialist for an advanced percutaneous coronary intervention (PCI) assessment.
+You will work closely with an interventional cardiologist when deciding what treatment choice is best for you.
+An interventional cardiologist is a heart doctor who specializes in minimally invasive percutaneous coronary intervention (PCI) procedures, like stenting and angioplasty.
+They can refer you to a PCI specialist for an assessment.

 It is important that you talk with your doctor about which treatment is the right one for you and that you understand all of the risks and benefits.